Connect your app to Facebook

 On the Product Setup page that follows, click Get Started next to Facebook Login:

-This will bring up Client OAuth Settings for Facebook Login.
+The Client OAuth Settings page for Facebook Login will appear:

 Enter the following URL in the Valid OAuth redirect URIs field: